mmbwn0220/Disaster-Response-pipeline/README.md

-( models/train_classifier.py)# Disaster-Response-pipeline
+# Disaster-Response-pipeline
-Disaster Response pipeline
+Disaster Response pipeline project

 Project Overview
 This project is to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.